ntop/n2n/doc/Routing.md

 10.0.0.1 is the IP address of the gateway to use to route the specified network.
 It should correspond to the IP address of the `server` within n2n.
 Multiple `-n` options can be specified.

 As an alternative to the `-n` option, the `ip route` linux command can be manually used.
 See the [n2n_gateway.sh](doc/n2n_gateway.sh) script for an example.
-See also the follwing description of other use cases and in depth explanation.
+See also the following description of other use cases and in depth explanation.

 ## Special Scenarios